Advertisement

 Are fewer people searching?
 Are fewer going through the funnel or customer journey?
 Is there some new drop-off point that didn’t exist before?

-2. Revisit Goals
+3. Revisit Goals

-Similar to demand analysis, you need to revisit goals more broadly.
 Even if the market is the same, if you’re receiving less budget or fewer resources to work with, you need to reset your own expectations – and those of stakeholders.

 Revisit your goals, communicate them, and make them as objective and tied to budget and resources as possible.
-If you’re being asked to do more on less, that’s ok, but know that going into it!
+If you’re being asked to do more or less, that’s ok, but know that going into it!

 AI is a great tool right now that can help you do more with less, so leverage it where you can in smart and quality ways.

-3. Narrow Digital Footprint
+4. Narrow Digital Footprint

-I hate this tip, but it is important.
-I’m typically all about more being better – if it is high quality.
-Whether that is content, features, functionality, or aspects of customer journey paths and funnels.
+I’m typically all about more being better if it is high quality – whether that is content, features, functionality, or aspects of customer journey paths and funnels.

 However, in lean times or on limited resources, you do need to limit your digital footprint.